bitcoin-sv/bdk/module/typesbdk/examples/README.md

 mkdir -p build-wasm-deps && tar -xzf /tmp/dependancies_wasm.tar.gz -C build-wasm-deps export BOOST_ROOT="$PWD/build-wasm-deps/dependancies_wasm/boost_1.85.0" module/typesbdk/wasm/build.sh
+( cd build-wasm && ctest --output-on-failure )
 ```

 `build.sh` performs a clean standalone module build (`-DBDK_BUILD_CORE=OFF
 -DBDK_BUILD_WASM=ON`) that assembles the module's own `bdk_core_wasm` variant
-from the shared core recipe, runs libsecp256k1's verified, non-verified, and
+from the shared core recipe.
+Validation is the separate `ctest` run above: it
+executes libsecp256k1's verified and non-verified unit suites against the
+substituted runtime tables (the *exhaustive* suite is not registered), the real
-exhaustive WASM test binaries, and runs real positive and negative transaction
+positive and negative transaction vectors, the verification-corpus parity leg and
-vectors.
+the bundle size gate — twelve entries in total, registered by
+`test/types/CMakeLists.txt`. `node` must be on `PATH` at **configure** time or ten of
+them are silently not registered.
 The verifier-only WASM build does not require or link OpenSSL: it uses
 header-only multiprecision and a minimal memory-cleanse implementation.
 CMake
 discovers bitcoin-sv (`ENV{BSV_ROOT}` or the sibling `../bitcoin-sv`) and Boost
 (`ENV{BOOST_ROOT}` — either a directory containing `boost/` directly or one